microsoft/dotnet-framework-docker-samples/dotnetapp-4.6.2/README.md

 dotnet-framework:4.6.2 Sample
 ====================

 The dotnet-framework:4.6.2 sample demonstrates basic "hello world" usage of the .NET Framework 4.6.2.
-It shows you how you can build and deploy the app relying on the .NET Framework 4.6.2.
+It shows you how you can build and deploy the app relying on the .NET Framework 4.6.2 docker image.

 Script
 ------